pietrodn/filter-bubble/slide.md

 ## Turn off the personalization!

 * What if we could **turn off the personalization**?
-* Personalization is the key feature of most services
+* Personalization is the key feature of many services
     * Facebook without personalization would be...
 Twitter?
 * Without personalization **ads would be less relevant** and profitable: no economic incentive to do so
 * Users should at least know **whether** personalization is enabled or not